fpgasystems/hacc/docs/features.md

 * Transition between [Vivado and Vitis workflows](#vivado-and-vitis-workflows),
 * Validate the basic HACC infrastructure functionality (see [Infrastructure validation](./infrastructure-validation.md)),
 * Make use of *out-of-the-box* [Examples](./examples.md#examples) and user functions that help you to build your accelerated applications,
-* Create your own Vivado or Vitis projects using CLI’s support,
+* Create your own Vivado or Vitis projects based on multiple-choice dialogs,
 * Deploy, build and design using any of our shipped applications (including EasyNet, ACCL, or Coyote),
 * *Et cetera.*